Localization of quantum states within subspaces from the Lebesgue decomposition: Abstract

 \section{Abstract}

-A precise definition is proposed for the localization probability of a quantum state within a given subspace of the full Hilbert space of a quantum system.
+\ignore{ A precise definition is proposed for the localization probability of a quantum state within a given subspace of the full Hilbert space of a quantum system.
 The corresponding localized component of the state is explicitly identified, and several mathematical properties are established.
-Applications and interpretations in the context of quantum information are also discussed.
+Applications and interpretations in the context of quantum information are also discussed. } Relying on the Lebesgue-type decomposition of positive operators, this work introduces a rigorous notion of localization probability of a quantum state within a given subspace of its Hilbert space.
+A non‑negative operator $A$ is uniquely decomposed as $A=B+C$, where $B$ is the maximal positive operator supported inside the chosen subspace and $C$ has support disjoint from it.
+The localized component $B$ can be expressed via the Schur complement and characterized through an $A$‑dependent inner product and suitable trace inequalities.
+For quantum states, this yields a probability $\lambda$ that a state $\rho$ be completely contained in a subspace, which is strictly more restrictive than the usual overlap probability $\Tr(P\rho)$ and enjoys concavity and super‑additivity properties.
+The resulting framework admits natural interpretations in quantum information, including entropic aspects and a potential cryptographic masking scheme based on the uniqueness of the decomposition.

 \keywords{}